 Qualifications: Student applicants will be chosen on the basis of academic performance, class standing, career goals, recommendations, and compatibility of educational interests and abilities with the needs of ORNL.

 Before you get started on your application, you should review the research areas at ORNL to assist you in determining what area might fit your career path.
 You can see the six discipline areas at www.ornl.gov and begin exploring each one.

-After you have completed your application, you may want to reach out via email (use the Find People or Our People links at www.ornl.gov to obtain the email address) to the researchers you identify and let them know about your interest and why you would be a good fit for that researcher’s projects and the division.
+After you have completed your application, you may want to reach out via email (use the Our People - Contact Us - Find People - Staff Directory links at www.ornl.gov to obtain the email address) to the researchers you identify and let them know about your interest and why you would be a good fit for that researcher’s projects and the division.
 Showing initiative through this connection process and discussing your passion for science and research and how it relates to what is happening at ORNL is a great way for you to introduce yourself to potential mentors.
 You should reference the ORNL research you have done as well as your background and interest in these emails and in appropriate application questions and essays.
 For pool-based programs such as NESLS, this personal connection is the key to “standing out” from the hundreds of applications received each cycle.